pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2023-12-04-pesto-pita.markdown

 - Add your meat to the pan and brown it.
 When fully cooked, add the spices (basil, garlic and onion powder, lemon pepper, and red pepper flakes) and adjust anything to taste

 - Transfer the sauce into the pan, and let simmer for a few minutes over medium low heat.
-Serve in a pita bread, with rice, or by itself
+Serve in a <a href="/recipes/pita">pita bread</a>, with rice, or by itself (nutrition facts include the pita)
 - <center><img src="/assets/Food/Ground Meat/Pesto Pita/pesto-pita-5.jpg" alt="" class="instruction-image"></center>
 ---